 This topic introduces the students to the core concepts of relative scarcity, needs, wants, demand and supply.
-Students will then analyse and evaluate these concepts in a real world context.
+Understanding basic economic key performance indicators will allow students to undertake an economic comparison between Australia and an economy of their choice.
+This allows students to analyse and evaluate economic concepts in a real world context.